tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

-    in case of dry-monads `tee` function is supposed to take monadic value (`Try` monad doesn't implement it - only `Maybe` and `Either` monads do) and return monadic value as well - even though return value is discarded since input monadic value is always returned.
+    in case of dry-monads `tee` function is supposed to take monadic value (`Try` monad doesn't implement it - only `Maybe` and `Either` monads do) and return monadic value as well - the latter is used only in case of failure otherwise input monadic value is returned.

 ## monads in dry-monads